xengravity/amazon-pay-alexa-demo/README.md

   ![alt text](https://i.imgur.com/joMdlZl.png)

 If you recieve the message `Thank you for ordering form Blitz and Chips` then you have sucessfully configured your accounts!
-If you recieve an error, proceed to the troubleshooting steps below.
+If you recieve an error, proceed to the [troubleshooting section](https://github.com/xengravity/amazon-pay-alexa-demo#troubleshooting).

 ## Troubleshooting

-If you are having issues running the skill, double check the following:
+If you are having issues running the skill, double check that you have done the following:
-1. Did you link the correct skill in the appropriate environment ( Sandbox / Production ) in Seller Central?
+1. Link the correct skill in the appropriate environment ( Sandbox / Production ) in Seller Central
-2. Did you create a sandbox buyer test account in Seller Central?
+2. Create a sandbox buyer test account in Seller Central
-3. Did you enable Amazon Pay permissions in your skill under Build > Permissions > Amazon Pay
+3. Enable Amazon Pay permissions in your skill under Build > Permissions > Amazon Pay
-4. Did you link the correct Lambda function in your skill under Build > Endpoints > Default Region
+4. Link the correct Lambda function in your skill under Build > Endpoints > Default Region
-5. Did you upload the correct .zip file with the updated values in config.js?
+5. Upload the correct .zip file with the updated values in config.js
-6. Did you link the correct skill Id in your Lambda function?
+6. Link the correct skill Id in your Lambda function
-7. Did you give the correct permissions for the role to use your Lambda function?
+7. Give the correct permissions for the role to use your Lambda function
-8. Did you enable your skill in your Alexa App?
+8. Enable your skill in your Alexa App
-9. Did you consent and give permissions to Amazon Pay in your Alexa App?
+9. Consent and give permissions to Amazon Pay in your Alexa App
-10. Did you enable Voice Purchasing in your Alexa App?
+10. Enable Voice Purchasing in your Alexa App

 All other errors and decline handling can be found here: https://developer.amazon.com/docs/amazon-pay/payment-declines-and-processing-errors.html